StackExchange/dnscontrol/documentation/writing-providers.md

 Others are somewhere in between: all records at a label must be updated at once, or all records in a RecordSet (the label + rType).

-In summary, provider APIs basically fall into three general categories:
+In summary, provider APIs basically fall into four general categories:

-* Updates are one label at a time.
+* Updates are done one record at a time (Record)
-* Updates are one label+type at a time.
+* Updates are done one label at a time (Label)
-* Updates are one by label+type at a time.
+* Updates are done one label+type at a time (RecordSet)
-* Updates require the entire zone to be uploaded.
+* Updates require the entire zone to be uploaded (Zone).

 To determine your provider's category, review your API documentation.